thomasvan/ubuntu16-magento2-nginx-php7/README.md

 $ docker start docker-name
 ```

-After starting the container ubuntu16-magentoee2-nginx-php7-elasticsearch-supervisord-ssh checks to see if it has started and the port mapping is correct.
+After starting the container ubuntu16-magentoee2-nginx-php7-elasticsearch-supervisord-ssh, please check to see if it has started and the port mapping is correct.
 This will also report the port mapping between the docker container and the host machine.

 ```
 $ docker ps